UPDATE: 2021 BOSTON MARATHON POSTPONED UNTIL OCTOBER

 The Boston Marathon course

-Inspired by the marathon at the first Olympic Games in 1896, the city held its first Boston marathon the following year on April 18, 1897 to commemorate the famous 1775 ride of colonial patriot, Paul Revere.
+Inspired by the marathon at the first Olympic Games in 1896, the city held its first Boston marathon on April 18, 1897 to commemorate the famous 1775 ride of colonial patriot, Paul Revere.

 One of the few remaining runs that maintain qualifying times & requirements, the Boston Marathon features an historic course starting on Main Street in rural Hopkinton and winds its way through Ashland, Framingham, Natick, Wellesley - with an agonizing stretch up Newton's Heartbreak

-Hill before finishing in Boston near the John Hancock Tower at Copley Square.
+Hill (one of the steepest inclines in any major marathon) before finishing in Boston near the John Hancock Tower at Copley Square.

 For the rest of us couch potatoes, live television coverage will be featured on the local CBS station WBZ promising complete wire-to-wire action from 8:30AM to 12:30PM.